 5. Eagerly waiting for the Diwali Night to Burn Crackers

 Everything else took a backseat as the night began right after the pooja because that’s when the actual fun started – the crackers burning time!

-In fact, in those times, people would start bursting crackers even a couple days before Diwali.
+In fact, in those times, people would start bursting crackers even a couple of days before Diwali.
 The Diwali fever would set in days ahead and lasted quite a while – it was never a one-day festival!

 But, given the increasing pollution these days, many people are becoming environment-friendly and are promoting the same.
-So, we do see a decrease in the amount of firecrackers burnt, but it’s something we shall miss too!
+So, we do see a decrease in the number of firecrackers burnt, but it’s something we shall miss too!

 6. Decorating the House with Rangolis and Diyas

 Festivities and celebrations would definitely reflect in the way we decorate our houses.
 And, during Diwali, it’s just too obvious.

 Right from cleaning every corner of the house or shops to painting it in order to prepare for the coming festival, it would start well in advance.

 And then, decking up the entire house with flowers, rangolis, and traditional earthen diyas – oh what a joyous experience it was.

 Now, due to limited time, people have switched to led lightings and other artificial decorations.
 Although they look stunning, they can never replace the traditional process.